Xenon lamps and arc lamps

 Who discovered xenon?

-Most of the nobel gases, including xenon, were discovered by Scottish chemist
+Most of the noble gases, including xenon, were discovered by Scottish chemist

 Sir William Ramsay